George Washington in the American Revolution: French entry into the war

 The victory at Saratoga (and to some extent Washington's near success at Germantown) were influential in convincing France to enter the war openly as an American ally.
 French entry into the war changed its dynamics, for the British were no longer sure of command of the seas and had to worry about an invasion of their home islands and other colonial territories across the globe.
-The British, now under the command of General Sir Henry Clinton, evacuated Philadelphia in 1778 and returned to New York City, with Washington attacking them along the way at the Battle of Monmouth; this was the last major battle in the north.
+The British, now under the command of Major General Henry Clinton, evacuated Philadelphia in 1778 and returned to New York City, with Washington attacking them along the way at the Battle of Monmouth; this was the last major battle in the north.
 Prior to the battle Washington gave command of the advance forces to Charles Lee, who had been exchanged earlier in the year.
 Lee, despite firm instructions from Washington, refused Lafayette's suggestion to launch an organized attack on the British rear, and then retreated when the British turned to face him.
 When Washington arrived at the head of the main army, he and Lee had an angry exchange of words, and Washington ordered Lee off the command.
 Washington, with his army's tactics and ability to execute improved by the training programs of the previous winter, was able to recover, and fought the British to a draw.
 Lee was court martialed and eventually dismissed from the army.

 Not long after Clinton's return to New York, a French fleet arrived off the North American coast.
 Washington was involved in the discussion on how to best use this force, and an attack was planned against the British outpost at Newport, Rhode Island.
 Despite the presence of two of Washington's most reliable subordinates, Lafayette and Greene, the attempt at cooperation was a dismal failure.
 British and Indian forces organized and supported by Sir Frederick Haldimand in Quebec began to raid frontier settlements in 1778, and Savannah, Georgia, was captured late in the year.